Man jailed for seven years over the 'violent' rape of woman in Portsmouth city centre

-A ‘VIOLENT’ rape case has ended with a Portsmouth man jailed for seven years for attacking a woman in the city centre and abandoning her in a car park, with police highlighting the woman’s bravery in her pursuit of justice.
+A ‘VIOLENT’ rape case has seen a Portsmouth man jailed for seven years for attacking a woman in the city centre and abandoning her in a car park, with police highlighting the woman’s bravery in her pursuit of justice.

-Daniel Booth, who was 18 at the time he committed the offence and is now 20, was sentenced at Portsmouth Crown Court on Monday.
+Daniel Booth, who was 18 then and is now 20, was sentenced at Portsmouth Crown Court on Monday.

-Booth, of Beresford Road, pleaded not guilty to the rape, which took place on June 29, 2021, but was found guilty by a jury following a trial at the same court earlier this year.
+Booth, of Beresford Road, denied the rape, which took place on June 29, 2021, but was found guilty by a jury after a crown court trial this year.

 She reported waking up in Hippodrome House Car Park in the early hours of June 30, with no recollection of what had happened to her.

-She was located by members of the public who found her in the car park and helped her to contact her friends and ensured that she got home.
+She was found by members of the public who found her in the car park and helped her to contact her friends and ensured that she got home.

 Extensive CCTV enquiries, forensic, and mobile phone analysis led to Booth being arrested and then charged with one count of rape.